sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 };

-// Agregar imagen al mapa.
+// Add the processed image to the map.
 Map.addLayer(firstPreprocessed,
              preprocessedVisParams,
              'First preprocessed image');